Revisiting the combinatorics of the 2D Ising model: The surface case

 where~$[P]\in H_1(\SI;\Z_2)$ denotes the homology class of the~$1$-cycle~$P$.
 The (weighted) terminal graph~$(G^\rK,x^\rK)$ can be defined exactly as in the planar case, and the same arguments lead to the equality

 As in the planar case, let us consider the Hermitian matrix~$\rK_\lambda=\rJ\cdot \KW_\lambda(G,x)$.
-For each oriented edge~$e$ of~$G$, fix a square root~$\eta_e$ of the direction of the velocity vector of~$e$ at the marked point inside~$e$, measured with respect to the vector field representing the spin structure~$\lambda$.
-This allows us to define the real skew-symmetric matrix~$\wh{\rK}_\lambda=i\rU\rK_\lambda\rU^*$, where~$\rU$ is the diagonal matrix with coefficients~$\{\eta_e\}_{e\in V(G^\rK)}$.
+For each oriented edge~$e$ of~$G$, {fix a square root of the direction of the velocity vector of~$e$ at the marked point inside~$e$, measured with respect to the vector field representing the spin structure~$\lambda$, and denote by~$\eta_e$ its complex conjugate multiplied by a global unimodular factor $\zeta$.} This allows us to define the real skew-symmetric matrix~$\wh{\rK}_\lambda={i\rU^*\rK_\lambda\rU}$, where~$\rU$ is the diagonal matrix with coefficients~$\{\eta_e\}_{e\in V(G^\rK)}$.
 Comparing the equation displayed above with the Pfaffian

 we are left with the proof of the equality

 for any~$D\in\D(G^\rK)$, where~$D_0$ is the dimer configuration given by the set of long edges of the terminal graph~$G^\rK$.
 To check this fact, one can use the exact same arguments as in the planar case replacing Lemma~\ref{lemma:Whitney} with its extension, equation~\eqref{equ:rot}.
 This leads to